republicprotocol/renex-sol/docs/02-settlement.md

 Settlement Identifier: `1`

-Settlement for ETH and ERC20s is immediate, and non-interactive.
-As part of the standard process for Republic Protocol Settlement Layers; Darknodes call `submitOrder` for two matching orders, and then call `settle` using the IDs of those two matching orders.
+Settlement for ETH and ERC20s is immediate and non-interactive.
+As part of the standard process for Republic Protocol Settlement Layers; Darknodes call `submitOrder` for two matching orders and then call `settle` using the IDs of those two matching orders.
 The Settlement contract will:

 1. verify that the orders are confirmed matches in the Republic Protocol Orderbook,
 2. verify that the orders are matching,